usgs/shakemap/docs/_sources/manual4_0/tg_verification.rst.txt

    :width: 700
    :align: left

    Verification Test 0008.
-A single observation with an amplitude of +1.0, and a standard deviation of 0.5.
+Five separates runs of ShakeMap each using a single observation with an amplitude of +1.0, but with increasing uncertainty.
-   The black line shows the conditional mean, the blue lines show the conditional mean +/-- the conditional standard deviation, and the red line shows the conditional standard deviation.
-Compare with :num:`Figure #verification-test-three`.
+   The upper plot (solid lines) shows the conditional means, and the lower plot (dashed lines) shows the conditional standard deviations.
+The black lines should be identical to their counterparts in :num:`Figure #verification-test-three`.

 Test 0009
 ====================